 Internationally there are many Property Crowdfunding platforms operating successfully.
 With ongoing housing affordability problems in New Zealand, you might expect that such a concept would be successful here, with those locked out of the housing market searching for alternative ways to get a slice of the action.
 However, this has not been the case so far, with two Kiwi platforms failing to gain traction.
 So let’s take a look at how Property Crowdfunding works, and why it has yet to take off in New Zealand.

-Update (28 April 2021) – Update to cover Opoly, a new company looking to offer Property Crowdfunding in New Zealand
+Update (28 April 2021) – Update to cover Opoly, the third company looking to offer Property Crowdfunding in New Zealand

 1. How does Property Crowdfunding work?